ece398-buvip/vip-weather-docs/docs/posts/battery-box.md

 ## Temperature Consideration

 We are using a switching regulator to step the nominal 12V down to a nominal 5V.
-Because this box was going to be set up relatively long term, outside in the elements, we wanted a good idea of the thermals inside of the box.
+Because this box was going to be set up relatively long term outdoors, we wanted a good idea of the thermals inside of the box.
 In order to accomplish this, we measured the internal temperature of the box while under an expected load.

 To measure the temperature, we used a thermocouple and some logging software to monitor the temperature over time.
 You can see the thermocouple location in the first image of this article.
-I set up the test with the box closed, and let it run until the temperature seemed to level off.
+I set up the test with the box closed and let it run until the temperature seemed to level off.

 This was what my (very messy) setup looked like.
 Note I'm using a personal project with an LCD display and microcontroller to simulate the load: